 - Untie the bag and cut the curd into 1-inch slices, then cut the slices into 1-inch cubes.

 - For that strong feta flavor, make a brine solution by combining 1/3 cup of salt and the water.
-Place the cheese in the brine solution and store in refrigerator for 30 days.**
+Place the cheese in the brine solution and store in refrigerator for up to 30 days.**

 Notes